Estimate mobility flows based on different trip distribution laws and models

 run_law_model.Rd

 This function estimates mobility flows using different distribution laws and models.
-As described in Lenormand et al. (2016) , the function uses a two-step approach to generate mobility flows by separating the trip distribution law, gravity or intervening opportunities, from the modeling approach used to generate the flows from this law.
+As described in Lenormand et al. (2016), the function uses a two-step approach to generate mobility flows by separating the trip distribution law (gravity or intervening opportunities) from the modeling approach used to generate the flows based on this law.

 Usage